 Unpasteurized milk from grass-fed cows is full of nutrients and probiotics such as Lactobacillus acidophilus, B6, B12, vitamins A and D, calcium and CLAs (conjugated linoleic acids).

-To find a good source of raw dairy in your area, click here.
+To find a good source of raw dairy in your area, or to read additional info about raw milk, click here.

 What about if you have a dairy allergy?
 The next best option is coconut milk or soaked nut milk.
 Most nut milks on the market contain a lot of preservatives and the nuts haven’t been soaked and then drained prior to the production of the milk product, so they can be loaded with phytic acid.
 So, homemade is usually best.